 Eason, et al. v.
 New York State Board of Elections (NYS BOE), et al.

 Disability Rights Advocates and the American Civil Liberties Union sued the New York State Board of Elections and Department of Motor Vehicles over online voter registration that is inaccessible to people with disabilities on June 9, 2016.
+As a result of a settlement reached on February 25, 2019, the BOE and DMV have agreed to ensure fully accessible voter registration by the end of 2019.

 Plaintiff Eva Eason of New York City encountered numerous obstacles when attempting to update her voter information online after getting married.
 Eason, who is blind, could not access the DMV site at all, and was only able to access the Board of Elections online registration after getting assistance from someone who is sighted, compromising her privacy and independence.